 Whiplash is caused when the tendons, muscles and ligaments in the neck area are sprained.
 For example as a result of a car accident.
-You can help ease the symptoms of whiplash.
-Here are some advice:

 - An ice pack can relieve swelling and pain.
 You should apply this as soon as possible after the injury, for 15 to 20 minutes at a time.
 You can make an ice pack from a bag of frozen peas wrapped in a tea towel to prevent cold burns, which you can re-freeze time and again.
-Do not eat the frozen peas if they have defrosted and been re-frozen.

 - Exercise will help increase your range of movement.
 In the days following an injury you may limit your movement to avoid pain, but it is best to try to keep moving as you usually would.
 You should gently move your neck forwards, backwards and to the side to stop it becoming stiff and even more uncomfortable.
 As your neck pain eases, you should find it easier to gently stretch your neck further until you regain the full range of movement.